 Effective June 7, 2021, we entered into an employment agreement with Greg Endo pursuant to which Mr. Endo agreed to serve as our CFO commencing on such date.
-The employment agreement provides for an initial annual salary of \$190,000, and for the first year of his employment Mr. Endo will receive \$18,000 in living expenses.
-Mr. Endo will receive a moving allowance of \$15,000 when he relocates to the Austin, Texas area.
-Mr. Endo may receive an annual bonus, provided that the final determination on the amount of the annual bonus, if any, will be made by the Compensation Committee, based on criteria established by the Compensation Committee.
-The targeted annual bonus for 2021 was \$125,000 (\$36,154 was approved by the Compensation Committee based on Company's attainment of its 2021 goals and employment service period).
+The employment agreement provides for an initial annual salary of \$190,000, and for the first year of his employment Mr. Endo received \$18,000 in living expenses.
+Mr. Endo received a moving allowance of \$21,615 when he relocated to the Austin, Texas area in May 2022.
+Mr. Endo's annual base salary was increased by the Compensation Committee in May 2022 to \$265,000 effective June 1, 2022.
+Mr. Endo may receive an annual bonus of up to 75% of his annual base salary (\$198,750 and \$125,000 for 2022 and 2021, respectively), provided that the final determination on the amount of the annual bonus, if any, will be made by the Compensation Committee, based on criteria established by the Compensation Committee based on the Company's attainment of its 2021 goals and Mr. Endo's 2021 employment service period.

 Pursuant to the agreement, Mr. Endo was granted a ten-year option to purchase 312,500 shares at an exercise price of \$1.00 per share.
 The option vests in three (3) equal installments on each of the succeeding three (3) anniversary dates of the execution of the employment agreement, provided Mr. Endo is employed on such vesting date.
-In the event of a "change of control" (as defined in the 2021 Stock Plan) prior to the final vesting of all of the options, all of the unvested options shall immediately vest; provided, however, in the event the acquiring party desires to replace the unvested options with a substitute grant of equal or greater value, such proposed substitution shall be submitted to the Compensation Committee, and the Compensation Committee shall decide whether to allow the unvested options to vest or whether to cancel the unvested options and replace them with the substitute grant proposed by the acquiring party.
+In the event of a "change of control" (as defined in the employment agreement) prior to the final vesting of all of the options, all of the unvested options shall immediately vest; provided, however, in the event the acquiring party desires to replace the unvested options with a substitute grant of equal or greater value, such proposed substitution shall be submitted to the Compensation Committee, and the Compensation Committee shall decide whether to allow the unvested options to vest or whether to cancel the unvested options and replace them with the substitute grant proposed by the acquiring party.

-If Mr. Endo's employment is terminated at our election without "cause" (as defined in the employment agreement), Mr. Endo shall be entitled to receive severance payments equal to six months of Mr. Endo's base salary and he shall also receive the prior year's bonus, if not yet paid, payable at no less than target.
+If Mr. Endo's employment is terminated at our election without "cause" (as defined in the employment agreement), Mr. Endo shall be entitled to receive severance payments equal to six months of Mr. Endo's base salary and he shall also receive the prior year's bonus, if not yet paid, payable at no less than the target.
 In addition, if Mr. Endo's employment is terminated during a "covered period," which is defined as the period commencing 30 days prior to a change in control and ending 12 months following a change in control, Mr. Endo shall be entitled to receive 12 months of severance, and an acceleration of the vesting of the option grant described in the prior paragraph.